roosta/fzf-folds.vim/README.md

 ## Usage

-fzfolds exposes a command `:Fzfolds`, use this command to start fzfolds in currently opened file.
+fzfolds exposes a command `:Folds`, use this command to start fzfolds in currently opened file.
 It can be useful to bind this command to something:

 ```vim